 There’s a natural tension between constitutional rights when there is a dispute.

-Opponents and proponents have variously invoked First Amendment provisions guaranteeing the public’s right to public information, the Sixth Amendment’s rights to a fair and public trial, and the Fourteenth Amendment’s due process protection.
+Opponents and proponents of cameras in courtrooms have invoked First Amendment provisions regarding freedom of the press to access court proceedings, the public’s right to public information, the Sixth Amendment’s rights to a fair and public trial, and the 14th Amendment’s due process protection.

-"Media circus" around Lindbergh baby kidnapping trial spurred camera bans
+Lindbergh baby kidnapping trial spurred camera bans

 The Supreme Court overturned Estes’s conviction on the ground that the camera coverage so distracted trial participants as to deprive him of a fair trial.

 The following year, in Sheppard v.
-Maxwell (1966), the Court ordered a retrial of Dr. Samuel H. Sheppard, whose trial for the murder of his wife was also marred by extensive media coverage.
+Maxwell (1966), the Supreme Court ordered a retrial of Dr. Samuel H. Sheppard, whose trial for the murder of his wife was also marred by extensive media coverage.

-This ruling, while not requiring states to admit cameras into their courtrooms, went a long way toward putting to rest the fears expressed in Estes respecting the influence of cameras on the fairness of trials.
+The Chandler ruling, while not requiring states to admit cameras into their courtrooms, went a long way toward putting to rest the fears expressed in Estes respecting the influence of cameras on the fairness of trials.

-Some witnesses fidget nervously before cameras, possibly harming their credibility with jurors.
+Critics note that some witnesses fidget nervously before cameras, possibly harming their credibility with jurors.
 Opponents also argue that the broadcasting of trials leads lawyers to grandstand for the camera, diminishing courtroom decorum.